-In this article we will teach you how to use a nice command-line tool called scrot that is used take screenshots in your linux machine.
-According to the description in the manual, this screen capture utility uses imlib2 library to aquire and save images.
-I like to practise the tool as much as possible, so lets open a new terminal (CTRL+ALT+T) and start the action.
+In this article, we will teach you how to use a nice command-line tool called scrot that is used take screenshots in your Linux machine.
+According to the description in the manual, this screen capture utility uses imlib2 library to acquire and save images.
+I like to practice the tool as much as possible, so let's open a new terminal (CTRL+ALT+T) and start the action.

 Note: scrot is available in every repository, so the installation should be very easy.

 How to take Screenshots with scrot

 1. Run the following command to capture your whole screen.

 When used without an option, scrot utility will capture your whole screen and will save the output in the following format inside your home directory.